-For a fuller assessment of your tax liability and payment amounts, you should take advice.
+For a fuller assessment of your tax liability, you should take advice.

-A simple VAT calculator can work out the amount of VAT you need to charge on standard-rated supplies.
+- A simple VAT calculator can work out the amount of VAT you need to charge on standard-rated supplies.

-You can use the HMRC stamp duty land tax (SDLT) calculators to work out how much SDLT might be payable on a property purchase.
+- HMRC stamp duty land tax (SDLT) calculators to work out how much SDLT might be payable on a property purchase.

 - Download the HMRC capital gains tax for land and buildings toolkit (PDF) which aims to support tax agents and advisers with guidance on fixing common errors.